AcademySoftwareFoundation/ori-shared-platform/rpa/README.md

 Use the following shell scripts to build and install RPA Wheel and Open-RV Packages.

 On Windows, you can use the provided Power-Shell-1 scripts.
+To run Power-Shell-1 scripts in your terminal you might have to set the following execution policy,

+`Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

-If you want to use the Bash scripts, use a Unix-like terminal such as mingw64.exe (available through MSYS2).
+If you want to use the Bash scripts on Windows, use a Unix-like terminal such as mingw64.exe (available through MSYS2).

 ### Step 1:
 Run the following script to build the RPA Wheel and RPA Open RV Packages.